benderbinary/zoomreta/readme.md

 # Zoomreta

-`Zoomreta` is npm package for detecting zoom level in a browser.
+`Zoomreta` is an npm package for detecting zoom level in a browser.
 It uses the `window.visualViewport` API where available with a fallback method.

 ## Installation